Learn how to build an iOS application that can claim an mDoc via OID4VCI

 application.
 The SDK then processes the received credentials and validates them against the

-stored in the wallet application internal data storage.
+validation rules are stored in the application internal data storage.

 The